 Technology is affecting every aspect of our lives, including reshaping the direction of all our industries.
 It is even affecting the construction industry, which has always been notoriously slow when it comes to adopting technological solutions.

 However, our thirst for the use of accurate data has finally forced the building industry to reach for innovative solutions to solve many problems like the shortage of skilled labor after the financial crisis and the rising cost of building projects.
-The increasing adoption of technology is creating a quiet environmentally-friendly revolution in construction.
+Oscillating multi tools have become popular and Tools First has some reviews on what’s currently offered on the market and how much they’d cost you.

 Five emerging trends, in particular, are green buildings, solar roofing, modular construction, Building Information Modeling, and 3-D laser scanning.
 Let’s take a closer look at how these breakthrough ideas are affecting the construction industry